bodyweight hamstring exercise

 How Often Should I Do Swiss Ball Leg Curls?

-Depending on the person's goals and degree of fitness, Swiss ball hamstring curls can be performed quite frequently.
-Beginners should attempt one to two sessions per week, but these sessions should not be on consecutive days.
+People can do Swiss ball hamstring curls a lot, depending on their fitness level and goals.
+Beginners should try to do one to two sessions a week, but not on consecutive days.
 Gymgoers with experience should aim for three to four sessions each week.

 The answer to this question depends on your exercise objectives and experience level.